-- NEW: COVID-19 ACTION, a list of top information resources at the university, city, state, and national levels as well as volunteer and training opportunities, with brief annotations and links to further information, curated by Columbia School of Social Work faculty.
+- COVID-19 ACTION, a list of top information resources at the university, city, state, and national levels as well as volunteer and training opportunities, with brief annotations and links to further information, curated by Columbia School of Social Work faculty.

 - Annotated list of suggested COVID-19 resources for the CSSW community

 - Columbia University’s COVID-19 Resource Guide for the Columbia Community, including University-wide announcements and the latest health and preparedness updates

 - COVID-19 Guidance from Columbia University’s Office of the Provost

 Author: Melissa Begg, Dean and Professor | Posted July 9, 2020 at 4:18 p.m.

 At a moment when our nation faces the continued spread of COVID-19 and other profound societal challenges, we at the Columbia School of Social Work, the oldest social work school in the country, find ourselves more energized than ever before.
 These crises have shown how important trained social workers are to our society, and have motivated us to find novel ways to deliver the same rigorous educational programming for which our School has always been known. …

 Author: Melissa Begg, Dean and Professor | Posted May 3, 2020 at 7:47 p.m.

 The days are getting longer and brighter in New York City.
 And the weather definitely took a turn for the better this weekend.
 These changes coincide with the end of spring semester classes for everyone at CSSW.
 I’d like to take a moment to thank you all for your remarkable flexibility and agility.
 I have been so deeply impressed by the accomplishments that you have achieved during a most challenging term. …

 Author: Melissa Begg, Dean and Professor | Posted April 26, 2020 at 9:56 p.m.